WELCOME to Nest by Tamara

 about these orange beauties:

-We call them Chinese Lanterns, but they're technical name is Physalis Alkakengi, and they are a relative of the Cape Gooseberry, and the cousin to peppers, tomatoes and petunias.
+We call them Chinese Lanterns, but their technical name is Physalis Alkakengi, and they are a relative of the Cape Gooseberry, and the cousin to peppers, tomatoes and petunias.
 Easy to maintain, they quickly help to give a home that unique autumn feel.
 Growing in the Southern European or South Asian regions, this perennial grows tall stalks with random flowers on the stem.
 The flowers begin white then eventually grow into this papery, orange which is actually the cover for a round fruit inside.
 They are bell-shaped, and the fruit is tasteless with some sources suggesting these berries can be toxic.
 There are urban legends telling tales of a Scottish king who poisoned an entire Danish army with liquor laced with these berries.
 So, with these ideas, best to avoid the cherry-like berry inside.

 How To Grow: